kory-smith/korysmith.dev/src/content/blog/making-my-website.md

 I have some plans in the future to upgrade the prefetching.
 Chrome now has a prefetch API called [SpeculationRules](https://developer.chrome.com/blog/prerender-pages/).
 I plan to upgrade the site soon to use SpeculationRules if I detect a Chrome browser, and to keep using fetch if not.

 This prefetching is also the only part of the site that uses JavaScript.

+**Update 11/29/2025:** That's not true anymore.
+Off the top of my head, I added a copy button to my code blocks that uses JavaScript.

 I know that a static-generated website is plenty performant on its own, but I get a lot of joy from squeezing the site to as small as it can get.